 How much VoIP phones cost

-When services such as Skype first appeared, their biggest selling point was the ability to offer free or low-cost calls – even internationally.
+When services from VoIP providers, such as Skype, first appeared, their biggest selling point was the ability to offer free or low-cost calls – even internationally.

 The one drawback was that the call quality was less reliable.
 Internet connection speeds generally lagged behind what was needed and, as a result, voice quality was poor and video unreliable.
 The only reason you’d use it, therefore, would be cost.